30 Artists Who Haven't Won Grammys

-British rock band Queen completely changed the music industry with their rock anthems and their frontman Freddie Mercury, who upended gender stereotypes.
-Though Queen received numerous awards for their contributions, none of them were from the Grammys, despite four nominations.
+British rock band Queen completely changed the music industry with their fist-pumping anthems—and with frontman Freddie Mercury upending gender stereotypes.
+Though Queen received numerous awards for their contributions to the music world, none of them were wins from the Grammys, despite four nominations.

 Queen does, however, have two non-competitive Grammys, meaning they're more like honors than actual awards won.
-In 2008, they were inducted into the Grammy Hall of Fame, which honors musicians' work, based on influence and sales, once they've been around for 25 years.
-Queen also received the Grammys Lifetime Achievement Award in 2018.
+In 2008, they were inducted into the Grammy Hall of Fame, which is awarded to artists who've been around for 25 years and have had both massive influences and album sales.
+And Queen also received the Grammys Lifetime Achievement Award in 2018.

-Though he was honored with the Grammys Lifetime Achievement Award in 2001, Marley's work largely went unrecognized by the Recording Academy.
+Though Marley was honored with the Grammys Lifetime Achievement Award in 2001 and his album Catch a Fire was inducted into the Grammy Hall of Fame in 2010, his contributions largely went unrecognized by the Recording Academy.
 The main reason?
 Well, for starters, the Grammys didn't even have a reggae category until 1985, four years after Marley's death.

 Guns N' Roses